github/docs/content/actions/reference/workflow-commands-for-github-actions.md

 **Warning:** Make sure the token you're using is randomly generated and different between runs.
 A **hash** of your `github.token` is a good choice for this.

+{% endwarning %}

+### Example starting workflow commands

 To start workflow commands, pass the token that you used to stop workflow commands.

-`::{endtoken}::`

-### Example starting workflow commands

 ``` bash
 echo "::`echo -n ${{ github.token }} | sha256sum | head -c 64`::"